-Creating learning spaces

-TFG supported two schools in Soweto this year to refurbish their libraries.

-The Morris Isaacson High School and the Delrado Primary School saw a dramatic increase in the quality of the books, teaching and learning resources available.
-Benefits include the ability to better structure and encourage learners' reading skills.
+Creating learning spaces TFG supported two schools in Soweto this year to refurbish their libraries.
+The Morris Isaacson High School and the Delrado Primary School saw a dramatic include the ability to better structure

 "The library has become the highlight of the school ever since it opened.
 It is the focal point because it provides an important base and essential resource to address the dire need of the school to improve the reading ability and level of the learners.
 It provides a platform, service and facility to inculcate a love, passion and need to read and study."